 In the rest of 36 states, no educational qualification is required whatsoever.
-These states allow any parents to homeschool their children regardless of any standard qualification.
+These states allow many parents to homeschool their children regardless of any standard qualification.

 Homeschooling is definitely a hard task for parents.
 They have to make sure that their kids are learning what is best for them.

-When it comes to homeschooling, some common questions poop up in the mind.
-How the kids are learning and what they are learning are some of those questions.
+When it comes to homeschooling, some common questions pop up in the mind.
+How the kids are learning and what they are learning are some of those questions?

 In homeschooling, kids learn the majority of their lessons from their parents, especially during the early years.
 But teaching kids at home and parenting them at the same time is a tough job.

-If you think of homeschooling and if you don’t know where to start, here are some important tips for you which may come handy for you.
+If you think of homeschooling and if dont know where to start, here are some important tips for you which may come handy for you.

 Public school rules and curriculums vary from state to state so does the homeschooling rules and regulations.